matomo-org/developer-documentation/docs/3.x/generated/Piwik/Auth.md

 -  It accepts the following parameter(s):
     - `$token_auth` (`string`) &mdash;
        authentication token
-- It does not return anything.
+- It does not return anything or a mixed result.

 <a name="getlogin" id="getlogin"></a>
 <a name="getLogin" id="getLogin"></a>